Research

 AI and Your Customer Experience: Which Touchpoints Are Safe, Which Destroy Trust

 Every internal AI deployment has one audience: employees who can be trained, managed, and redirected.
-Customer-facing AI has an audience that votes with its wal
+Customer-facing AI has an audience that votes with its wallet.

 March 2026